 Part-Time: 1,200 hours

-Full-time students spend 21 hours, over the course of three days, at their field placement each week.
+Full-time students spend 21 hours, over the course of three days, at their practicum placement each week.

-Students in the Part-Time pathway spend 14 hours, over the course of two days, at their field placement site each week.
+Students in the Part-Time pathway spend 14 hours, over the course of two days, at their practicum placement site each week.

-No. Students should plan to complete their field practicum during daytime business hours on weekdays.
-Evening and weekend field practicum opportunities are not guaranteed.
+No. Students should plan to complete their practicum during daytime business hours on weekdays.
+Evening and weekend practicum opportunities are not guaranteed.

-- The designated field practicum days for Specialized Year students are Monday, Thursday, and Friday.
+- The designated practicum days for Specialized Year students are Monday, Thursday, and Friday.

-For most students, no, we do not place students with their current employer for field education.
-Only students in the One-Year Residency for Working Professionals (Reduced Residency) pathway have the option of using their current place of employment as their field placement.
-This is dependent on the agency and CSSW approving the arrangement to ensure the assignments are educationally sound and meet field practicum requirements.
+For most students, no, we do not place students with their current employer for practicum education.
+Only students in the One-Year Residency for Working Professionals (Reduced Residency) pathway have the option of using their current place of employment as their practicum placement.
+This is dependent on the agency and CSSW approving the arrangement to ensure the assignments are educationally sound and meet practicum requirements.

 No, we do not require the GRE.